PoC-dev/spamassassin-report-cobol/README.md

 ## Bugs.
 - This documentation possibly omits many possible pitfalls and how to recover from them.
-- The described procedures have been derived from a working TK4- system and underwent no subsequent testing.
+- The described procedures have been derived from a working TK4- system and underwent no subsequent testing on other Turnkey systems.
-- The COBOL code is very crude, because the turnkey systems includes an ancient COBOL compiler from the late 1960's.
+- The COBOL code is very crude, because the turnkey systems include an ancient COBOL compiler from the late 1960's.
 There is no newer, free compiler available.
 I was not able to grok how to properly feed it signed (negative) numbers as text, so it understands it's still a number.
    - Volker Bandke reported that instead of manually dissecting the optional decimal-sign, and pre- and post decimal point data, I should use:
 ```
 01 INPUT-RECORD.
     02 MY-NUMBER PIC S9(4) USEAGE DISPLAY SIGN IS LEADING SEPARATE.